Announcement Type: Initial.

 The ACYF Commissioner will make the final selection of the applicants to be funded.
 Applications may be funded in whole or in part depending on: (1) Rank order of applicants resulting from the competitive review, (2) staff review and consultations, (3) the combination of projects that best meet the Bureau's research objectives, (4) the funds available; and (5) other relevant considerations.

-Since ACF will be using non-Federal reviewers in the process, applicants have the option of omitting from the application copies (not the original) specific salary rates or amounts for individuals specified in the application budget and Social Security Numbers, if otherwise required for individuals.
+Since ACF will be using non-Federal reviewers in the process, applicants have the option of omitting from the application copies (not the original) specific salary rates or amounts for Start Printed Page 15106individuals specified in the application budget and Social Security Numbers, if otherwise required for individuals.
 The copies may include summary salary information.

 Approved But Unfunded Applications